CSC207-UofT/course-project-time/phase2/specification.md

 notifications in the settings window is saved.
 We have the notification system on the branch [`notification-system`](https://github.com/CSC207-UofT/course-project-time/tree/notification_system) instead of `main` to avoid
 - intellij code style warnings, since they have not been integrated with the frontend and remain unused.
-- Our GUI supports changing of dates of events (either by dragging them on the calendar pages, or clicking into an event to change explicitly), but the changed dates will not be propagated to the backend, even though our backend supports this functionality.
+- Our GUI supports adding a recurrence rule, but it has not been wired up with the backend, so these types of events cannot be persisted.
+However, our program does support recurrence rule, and can be shown in the GUI if the user has a recurring event saved in the database (JSON file).
+- Our GUI supports adding a location for a scheduled event, but this is not supported by our program.
+(This is included in the GUI as we used an external dependency to create the view for the calendar.)

 ## Known Issues